Christian attitudes towards Freemasonry: Allegations of Deism

 One of the persistent Catholic criticisms of Freemasonry is that it advocates a deist or naturalist view of creation.

 Whilst it is recognized that Masonry is not atheistic (Masons aligned with the United Grand Lodge of England are asked if they believe in God or another supreme being before joining and only accept candidates that do), its use of the expression Supreme Architect of the Universe—a term attributed to the Protestant theologian John Calvin—is seen by some Christian critics as indicating Deism, the belief that God created the Universe but did not intervene in the world after this.
 This was a common sentiment that arose in the Enlightenment, though Catholics consider it heresy.
 As a counter-argument, Freemasonry contends that “Supreme Architect” is a neutral term acceptable to all, regardless of sect or denomination: It merely reflects the fraternity’s desire to bring together members of all deity based religions, by not using any one specific religion’s term for their supreme being.

 A specific charge made in the 1913 Catholic Encyclopedia against Freemasonry is that the introduction of speculative Masonry in the early eighteenth-century specifically aimed at "dechristianising" the old operative masonry lodges.
 However, this charge was dropped from subsequent editions.

 Whereas the constitutions of previous lodges of operative Masonry stated that "The first charge is this, that you be true to God and Holy Church and use no error or heresy", in 1723, the constitution of the Grand Lodge of England was modified to state that Masons are no longer expected to follow the religion of the country they live in and, now, were only obliged to follow the moral law, regardless of denominations.

 This change is construed by the Catholic Church as moving towards a Deistic view.

 Separation of church and state

-American Freemasons are consistent advocates of the Freedom of Religion, as found in the First Amendment of the US Constitution.
+American Freemasons are consistent advocates of freedom of religion, as found in the First Amendment of the US Constitution.
 The idea that the Establishment Clause means a strict separation of church and state is interpreted by the Catholic Church as a veiled attack on its place in public life.
-Well into the nineteenth-century, the Papacy continued to assert a divinely-ordained right to appoint civil rulers and depose them.
+Well into the nineteenth century, the papacy continued to assert a divinely-ordained right to appoint civil rulers and depose them.
 It called opposition to this principle "Religious Indifferentism", by which no religion was acknowledged as true or revealed.
-The Papacy also stated that it rightly saw Freemasonry as a leader in the cause of popular sovereignty, as the Catholic Encyclopedia noted.
+The papacy also described Freemasonry as a leader in the cause of popular sovereignty, as the 1913 Catholic Encyclopedia noted.
 This reference to the Masons is not present, however, in the New Catholic Encyclopedia.

 Some specific areas in which Freemasons were accused of aiming for an improper separation of church and state were: